Thunderbird School of Global Management: Campuses

-The original Thunderbird campus was located on the former World War II airfield Thunderbird Field No. 1.
-Located in Glendale, Arizona, a suburb of Phoenix, the airfield was built in 1941 and was used to train pilots.
+The original Thunderbird campus was located on the former World War II airfield Thunderbird Field No. 1 in Glendale, Arizona, a suburb of Phoenix.
+Built in 1941, the airfield was used to train pilots.
 The school has utilized the existing buildings on the airfield and many of the school's classrooms are located in the airfield's former barracks.
 Arizona Christian University is the new owner and occupant of Thunderbird's former campus in Glendale.

 The airfield's air traffic control tower is still present on campus.
 Beginning in 2007, the tower underwent a restoration project at the urging of three Thunderbird students who raised $2.5 million for the project.
 The school was awarded the Ruth Bryne Historic Preservation Award by the city of Glendale for the renovation.
 The tower was occupied by the campus store, student lounges and a pub until the school relocated to Phoenix.
 Thunderbird's new building will feature a rooftop pub designed in the spirit of the iconic original.

 In 2011, one of the then-70-year-old airplane hangars on campus was removed.
 The building, named the Thunderbird Activity Center by the school, had been used for special events and exams, but was determined to no longer meet safety standards following an inspection of the campus.

-Thunderbird also has satellite Centers for Excellence in Moscow, Russia, Dubai, UAE, Geneva, Switzerland, Jakarta, Indonesia and Tokyo, Japan.
-The school has plans to open several new satellite Centers for Excellence (hub offices) in the next few years with a goal to have a global network of 20 satellite hubs by the year 2025.
+Thunderbird also has satellite Centers for Excellence in Dubai, UAE; Geneva, Switzerland; Jakarta, Indonesia; and Tokyo, Japan, among several others.
+The school currently has 15 worldwide campuses and has plans to open several new satellite Centers for Excellence (hub offices) in the next few years with a goal to have a global network of 20 satellite hubs by the year 2025.
 The hubs will support professional English education, recruiting, alumni and community engagement, and executive education.
-All the hubs will be connected to the global headquarters facility in downtown Phoenix using the latest digital technology, including virtual reality and augmented reality.
+All the hubs will be connected to the global headquarters facility in downtown Phoenix.
 The goal is for the headquarters to function as a digital and physical space that will connect the school's global network of 45,000 alumni with students, faculty, and staff.

 Other buildings on the original campus included the International Business Information Centre (IBIC), which was Thunderbird's library, and a dining hall for students.
 The school's campus also featured a Welcome Wall, which was built in 1992, and displayed greetings in different languages.

 On December 12, 2017 ASU announced that Thunderbird's historical campus will be closed and the school will be moved to a facility in downtown Phoenix.
 As part of the move, the City of Phoenix agreed to invest $13.5M in the new building, a record investment for Thunderbird.
 ASU and Thunderbird are covering the remaining cost of the $75 million facility using funds from fundraising, including the old Glendale campus and another parcel in nearby Scottsdale.